rails/rails/guides/source/action_view_helpers.md

 </script>
 ```

-This will escape the double quotes correctly and display the greeting as in an
+This will escape the quotes correctly and display the greeting in an
 alert box.

 See the [API